 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 The choice is vast.
 There is a bike for just about every pocket and every performance demand.
 But with dozens of different gear, frame, shifter, and brake combinations, picking the right road bike for your needs can be a challenge.

 A men's road bike is pretty straightforward, right?
 Drop handlebars, skinny tires, built for speed.
 Yes, but there are two categories of men’s road bike, and each category has two different names!
 Confused?
 We’ll explain.

 The two categories of road bike are sportive (also called endurance) and racing (sometimes called aero, for aerodynamic).
 While both types look very similar, there are important differences.
 At a glance, the differences might appear relatively minor, but the bikes are noticeably different to ride.
 One note of caution: it's not unknown for manufacturers to be overly enthusiastic with their descriptions.
 Just because something is called a “racing” bicycle doesn't mean it is.
 Study the specifications carefully before buying.

-Sportive/endurance bikes: The riding position on these bikes is a little more upright and so more comfortable for riding over long distances.
+The riding position on these bikes is a little more upright and so more comfortable for riding over long distances.
 The frame geometry gives good stability.
 Unless you're committed to racing at every opportunity, it's likely the sportive type is what you want.
 Most low- and medium-priced men's road bikes fall into this category (though there are exceptions).
 If you want a bike for commuting to work and occasional weekend outings, an endurance bike will probably be your choice.